-Everyone knows that professional A&R at record labels, music publishers and music supervisors get bombarded with music, day in, day out, so how do you cut through and get heard?
-We’ve turned to our CEO Jon Skinner who shares his own experiences on the topic, having been on both sides of the fence as an indie producer / writer and running his own successful record label and music publishing company during the 90’s.
+Everyone knows that professional A&R at record labels, music publishers and music supervisors get bombarded with music, day in, and day out.
+So how do you cut through and get heard?
+We’ve turned to our CEO Jon Skinner who shares his own experiences on the topic, having been on both sides of the fence as an indie producer/writer and running his own successful record label and music publishing company during the ’90s.

 “It can be a frustrating process when sending out your music and approaching A&R, and not hear anything back.”

-Jon explains that over years you should be aiming to build up a network of professionals and relationships in the industry, that you can tap into when you have music and songs ready to be present to the A&R you have got to know.
-This can be your clear route to a release or a song being cut by an established artist.
-But what if you are new the game, have no experience or very little contacts?
+Jon explains that over years, you should be aiming to build up a network of professionals and relationships in the industry that you can tap into when you have music and songs ready to present.
+This can be your clear route to a release being cut by an established artist or being signed if you’re an artist yourself.
+But what if you are new to the game, and have no experience or have very few contacts?
 What are your options?

-Some recording and publishing companies will accept unsolicited material and others don’t, so check on their websites and do your research first.
-But, let’s explore first when is it the right time to make these approaches (if that’s your aim).
+Some record labels and publishing companies will accept unsolicited material and others don’t, so check their websites and do your research first.
+But, let’s explore first when is it the right time to make these approaches.

-Some of your collaborations will work and some won’t, it’s a learning curve for sure, but co-writing is essential to your development as a songwriter, producer and creative, not only does it provide you with inspiration, it acts a natural way of learning and improving your craft and a safe house to receive critique and feedback.
+Some of your collaborations will work and some may not.
+It’s a learning curve for sure. but co-writing is essential to your development as a songwriter/producer and creative.
+Not only does it provide you with inspiration, but it also acts as a natural way of learning and improving your craft and a safe house to receive critique and feedback.

-Once you feel you have a song worthy of performance the best way to get unbiased feedback is asking someone to learn it and perform / record it for you.
-Singing the song yourself isn’t a must do, but a good idea for you to hear it in the context of the music and if the song flows correctly with the music or whether you need to adapt a melody, lyric or chord structure.
+Once you feel you have a song worthy of performance the best way to get unbiased feedback is to ask someone to learn it and perform/record it for you.
+Singing the song yourself isn’t a must-do, but it’s a good idea for you to hear it in the context of the music and if the song flows correctly with the music or whether you need to adapt a melody, lyric or chord structure.

 There are thousands of people whose songs and music never see the light of day, which is a crying shame.
 It’s mainly because they either, don’t have the motivation or know-how or connections to take it to the next level.
 It’s through meaningful connections matched to your goals, that can be the key difference between getting a deal, release or placement or not.